preethireddy-p/interview-o-pedia/README.md

 npx nodemon index.js
 ```
 5. Make sure to include the .env file in your gitIgnore file from being exposed online.

-Questions about running the demo?
-[Open an issue](https://github.com/hieptl/zoom-clone/issues).
-We're here to help ✌️

 ## Useful links